 Customer also perceives airport and airline according to the two different types of service that are provided which are the procedural and convivial.
 Procedural is a service that delivers the customers with quality service that the customers need through an outcome related method such as going through customer's profile or even by information that can be received through questions asked.
-While convivial service is a more interpersonal type of method used whereby the service providers are the main people that are responsible to identity the needs and 151 wants of the customers.
-When a provider has this ability to distinguish different kind of emotions of customers, 152 they will then be able to provide the best and most accurate service needed by each type of unique customers.
-153 Thus it is understandable that for those service providers that are able to nurture customer's emotions is most 154 likely going to provide better service quality (Bel, 2008).
-As for the convival service, it will also measure the 155 quality of the communications between customers and the employees that will determine and give an impact 156 towards the impression of the organisation (Babbar, 2008).
-Researchers have always undermined the relevance 157 of the contact between customers and employee in order to provide good quality customer service.
-These two 158 types of service are also useful in managerial perspective to manage human resource.
-159 on training their employees.
-They have implemented the longest and thorough training of as long as four months.
-(Wirtz, 2008).
-Another airport organisation with excellent in complaining.
-First is that they assume that the organisation will not respond in the first place, second out the complaint.
-Authors Dube, Maute and Singh have identified four key points to why customers are reluctant service provided by (SIA) is because of their emphasis X.
+While convivial service is a more interpersonal type of method used whereby the service providers are the main people that are responsible to identity the needs and wants of the customers.
+When a provider has this ability to distinguish different kind of emotions of customers, they will then be able to provide the best and most accurate service needed by each type of unique customers.
+Thus it is understandable that for those service providers that are able to nurture customer's emotions is most likely going to provide better service quality (Bel, 2008).
+As for the convivial service, it will also measure the quality of the communications between customers and the employees that will determine and give an impact towards the impression of the organisation (Babbar, 2008).
+Researchers have always undermined the relevance of the contact between customers and employee in order to provide good quality customer service.
+These two types of service are also useful in managerial perspective to manage human resource.

-165 Low Cost Carrier (Lcc) vs. Full Service Airlines
+X. Low Cost Carrier (LCC) vs. Full Service Airlines

-Another aspect to be considered is the quality of service between Low cost carrier (LCC) and full service 166 167 airlines.
-(LCC) have managed to penetrate into this industry due to the dissatisfaction that customers have gone 168 through mainly with the cost of the flight tickets.
-This has open up the opportunities for (LCC) to enter into 169 the market.
+Another aspect to be considered is the quality of service between Low cost carrier (LCC) and full service airlines.
+(LCC) have managed to penetrate into this industry due to the dissatisfaction that customers have gone through mainly with the cost of the flight tickets.
+This has open up the opportunities for (LCC) to enter into the market.
 As an example, in Europe, there has been a rapid extensions and increment of low cost airlines that has enable more people to now travel within Europe.
-The reputation and good deed of cost have always been 170 preferred by customers.
+The reputation and good deed of cost have always been preferred by customers.
 (Tiernan, 2008).
 This has caused the traditional carriers to undergo tough competition.
-171 They now have to either lower down their prices to challenge their competitor or increase their customer service 172 quality that cannot be done by the (LCC) due to cost restriction.
-However in a traditional airline or more 173 commonly known as a full service airline, customers expect more than the common services that are provided 174 such as safety that is a usual expectation.
+They now have to either lower down their prices to challenge their competitor or increase their customer service quality that cannot be done by the (LCC) due to cost restriction.
+However in a traditional airline or more commonly known as a full service airline, customers expect more than the common services that are provided such as safety that is a usual expectation.
 (Suhartanto, 2012).
-Hence that could be another method of competing 175 with the (LCC) and the same time an opportunity to provide better customer service.
-This will eventually help 176 to gain more loyal customers whom are willing to pay for the prize of good quality customer service.
-177
+Hence that could be another method of competing with the (LCC) and the same time an opportunity to provide better customer service.
+This will eventually help to gain more loyal customers whom are willing to pay for the prize of good quality customer service.